 River otters have a unique system of communication, including a variety of vocalizations ranging from whistles to screams.
 They also communicate through specific body postures and facial expressions to convey various messages such as aggression or submission.
 Scent marking is another important form of communication used by these animals to mark territory or attract potential mates.
 In addition, river otters will use a variety of tools such as rocks or sticks to access food sources like mollusks or crabs that live in crevices or burrows beneath the surface of the water.

-See also What is Red-Eyed Tree Frog Animal
+See also What is Red Fox Animal

 River otters are highly intelligent animals with complex social behaviors that contribute to their success in the wild.
 They are known for their playful nature, often engaging in wrestling matches with one another or chasing each other around in circles while playing tag.
 These creatures also have an impressive memory, allowing them to remember where they found certain sources of food so they can return later to feed again.